 This is also very important because if your web page does not hold the information or answers the query, your customer will bounce right away.

-3. Fasten the page load time
+3. Speed up page load time

 Load time plays a big role in your bounce rate.
 If your page takes forever to load why would users stick around?
 Use little media content and try using external links to open the media in other windows.
 Also, avoid ads and self-loading multimedia ads.
+Your web designer or developer should be able to assist you in the page speed optimization process.
+We suggest using testing tools like Pingdom, or GT Metrix.

 4. Increase usability